Senior Honors Thesis Award

 2018: Emily Okupski

 "'Free Hearts and Unsurrendered Spirits': Irish Female Nationalism and the Transcendence of Societal Boundaries"

 Phi Alpha Theta

 Phi Alpha Theta is the national honor society for undergraduates who study history.
-To be accepted into the society, a student must have completed four history classes, maintain a cumulative grade point average of at least 3.2, and achieve a minimum 3.7 average in History courses.
-Contact Prof. James (Jake) Lundberg at firstname.lastname@example.org for more information.
+To be accepted into the society, a student must have completed four history classes, maintain a cumulative grade point average of at least 3.2, and achieve a minimum 3.8 average in History courses.
+New initiates will be announced annually in mid-April.